-This guide will help you to identify missed opportunities for quality traffic from the search engines by looking at your competition and how they rank for certain keywords.
+This particular SEO competitive analysis guide will help you to identify missed opportunities for quality traffic from the search engines by looking at your competition and how they rank for certain keywords.

 The screenshots below are generated using our favorite competitive analysis for SEO tool SEMRush (get a 7-day free trial through this link).

 In our example below, our client wanted to rank locally for the keyword “commercial roofing jobs near me.”

 Before doing your competitive analysis, you first need to do thorough keyword research.
 Pick your keywords thoughtfully.
 Make sure to consider the following:

 Intent – does your keyword signal your customer’s intent to buy or at least be in-market to buy?

 Volume – does your keyword get searched?
 Not only does it get searched, but if you are only after local customers, make sure you check your local search volume.